NikSac17/Fitness-Blog-MERN/README.md

 This blog is for fitness enthusiasts.

-I used MERN(Mongodb, ExpressJs, ReactJs, NodeJs) stack to make this with my friend [Nitish](https://github.com/msnitish).
+I used MERN(Mongodb, ExpressJs, ReactJs, NodeJs) stack to make this project.

 For running this application in local, follow these steps: